smartdevicelink/sdl_evolution/proposals/NNNN-template-images.md

 | 3.   | ![img][icon-day]    | ![img][icon-night]    | ![img][icon-highlighted]    |
 | 4.   | ![img][button-day]  | ![img][button-night]  | ![img][button-highlighted]  |

-Whenever the UI changes the HMI has to recreate images currently visible on the screen.
+Whenever the UI changes, the HMI has to recreate images currently visible on the screen.

 ## Potential downside